Cloudspotting-on-Mars/.github/profile/README.md

 ## Milestones
 * Participants completed analysis of a full Mars year (MY29) of MCS observations on Jan 17, 2023.
 (Cloudspotting on Mars)
 * Participants completed a second Mars year (MY30) of MCS observations.
 (Cloudspotting on Mars)
+* Participants classified all IUVS high resolution dayside images on Feb 4, 2025.
+(Cloudspotting on Mars: Shapes)

 ## Tools
 * See the [mcstools](https://github.com/Cloudspotting-on-Mars/mcstools) package to work with some of the MCS data on your own!